List of Transformers film series cast and characters: Battletrap

 Battletrap (voiced by David Sobolov) is one of two secondary antagonists of the Transformers: Rise of the Beasts movie, and a Terrorcon commando who transforms into an orange 1980s GMC TopKick C7000 tow truck.
 In the final battle, bargaining for a real fight, he is dismembered (severed arm and leg) by Optimus Prime and killed by Optimus Primal (caused by a blow from his own flail).

 Sweeps

 Sweeps are a group of spider-like Terrorcons two built into his body, identified in promotional material as Freezer and Novakane.
 Two are primarily seen in the movie deployed by Scourge; one tracked down Noah and Elena in the Peruvian cave, and the other attacked Elena after Mirage, covering fire for Noah, was deactivated.
 In the Rise of the Beasts toyline, the Sweeps could transform into a weapon artillery for Scourge and his fellow Terrorcons to wield.

 Humans

-There are different human characters that appear in the films where some of them either support the Autobots or play other roles.
+There are different human characters that appear in the film series where some of them either support the Autobots or play other roles.
 There are also a few human villains that the Autobots also face off against.